5 stars

 Initial Investments

 No minimum investment amount, but the foreign company (or the owner) must show sufficient funds in his/her bank account to start its operations in Canada (we recommend around CAD$100,000).
+Securing backing from venture capital funds, along with other funding sources, is critical for entrepreneurs aiming to demonstrate the viability and scalability of their business ideas to facilitate immigration and achieve permanent residency.

 Required Documents

-Foreign companyʼs registration & ownership documents if any.
+Foreign company registration & ownership documents, if any.
 Proof of business accomplishment or uniqueness of the business or know-how (e.g. patent applications, news articles, sketches, marketing material, etc.); Applicantʼs personal documents (educational diplomas, employment letters, passport, marriage certificate, passport photo, bank statements, proof of business experience & recognition – prizes, news articles, international offers, etc.); A business plan for the Canadian company (can be provided by a lawyer in Canada).

 The Validity of the Initial Visa

-2-years, work permit, renewable unlimited times.
+2 years, work permit, renewable unlimited times.

 Conditions for Visa Renewal